A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Outline of the SP System

-\item The paper ``Commonsense reasoning, commonsense knowledge, and the SP theory of intelligence'' \cite{sp_csrk} describes how the SP system can throw light on most of the problems for AI posed by Ernest Davis and Gary Marcus in modelling commonsense reasoning \cite{davis_marcus_2015}.
+\item The paper `Commonsense reasoning, commonsense knowledge, and the SP Theory of Intelligence' \cite{sp_csrk} describes how the SP System may help solve several of the problems in modelling commonsense reasoning and commonsense knowledge, described by Ernest Davis and Gary Marcus in \cite{davis_marcus_2015}.

+\item The draft report `Software engineering and the SP Theory of Intelligence' \cite{sp_software_engineering} describes how the SP System may be applied in software engineering, and the potential benefits.

 \end{itemize}